List of waterfalls in Hamilton, Ontario

 The city of Hamilton in Ontario, Canada is home to more than 100 waterfalls and cascades, most of which are on or near the Bruce Trail as it winds through the Niagara Escarpment.
 Ontario's internationally recognized Niagara Escarpment provides perfect geological conditions for waterfalls to occur, from Tobermory to Niagara Falls.

 With its 30 m crest, Webster's Falls is the largest waterfall within the city.
 Tew's Falls is a 41 m ribbon waterfall, and is the tallest waterfall found in Hamilton.
-Both Webster's and Tew's are located at the Spencer Gorge / Webster's Falls Conservation Area.
+Both Webster's and Tew's Falls are located at the Spencer Gorge / Webster's Falls Conservation Area.
 Albion Falls was once seriously considered as a possible source of water for Hamilton.
 Rocks from the Albion Falls area were used in the construction of the Royal Botanical Gardens' Rock Garden.

 There used to be more waterfalls in Hamilton than exist today.
 Many of the waterfalls in central Hamilton slowly vanished as population and construction on Hamilton Mountain increased.
 As well, in the early years, James Street extended south, but was interrupted by a bog at Hunter Street which eventually (1844) was drained out and graded.
 Many of Hamilton's main buildings and factories in the north end are built on reclaimed or infilled land, which harmed the drainage of Hamilton and the water ecology of Hamilton Harbour.

 Many of the falls in west Hamilton are accessible from the Chedoke Radial Trail.
 It is built on what was once the route for the Brantford and Hamilton Electric Railway owned by the Cataract Power Light and Traction Company (later Dominion Power and Transmission).
 The "Five Johns", (John Cameron, John Dickenson (Canadian politician), John Morison Gibson, John Moodie, Sr. and John Sutherland), formed The Cataract Power Co.
 Ltd. introducing electric power to Hamilton in 1898.
 On August 25, 1898, power was sent twenty seven miles from DeCew Falls, St. Catharines, using water from the old Welland Canal.
 New industries, such as the forerunners of the Steel Co. of Canada (Stelco) and Canadian Westinghouse, were attracted here by the cheaper, more efficient power.
 One time this Company controlled hydro power from Brantford to St. Catharines, including the Hamilton Street Railway and the area's radial lines.
 Back then the city's nickname was "The Electric City."

 There are four waterfall types and they are designated as follows: